Cjkjvfnby/presentation-dist/docs/_sources/slides/08_Sphinx_automodule.rst.txt

 *****************

 It allows to extract documentation from module, class, function.
 This is flexible and powerful system.
-But sometimes require a time to get result you want.
+But sometimes requires a time to get result you want.
 To get good documentation you need to have good documentation in source code.

 Example of automodule directive